 It’s 2018.
 And yes, while everybody else is engrossed in Fortnite, PUBG, and Overwatch (is that how you spell it?), I’m buried deep in Minecraft.

 Well, should be a way to get it back, right?
 Since the world is still there, just in spectator form, right?
-However, following outdated tutorials on the Internet, I quickly realized that Minecraft had been patched beyond extent that none of the workarounds actually worked anymore.
+However, following outdated tutorials on the Internet, I quickly realized that Minecraft has been patched heavily that none of the workarounds actually work anymore.
 However, I finally managed to figure out how to get my precious world back.

 (get a life)